LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: TBD
 - Accessibility improvements for app pages: Keyboard Interactions
   - Make ActionButton a button so it can be tabbed to
+  - Allow tab to app main menu folder items
+  - Modals to have focus on open, allow tab only within modal elements, and ESCAPE to close

 ### version 7.35.1
 *Released*: 7 May 2026